Flux can export documents to files, with each document being written as a separate file and optionally compressed.

 --partitions-per-forest 1

-This approach will produce 3 zip files - one per forest.
+This approach will produce 3 ZIP files - one per forest.

 You can also use the --repartition option, available on every command, to force the number of partitions used when writing data, regardless of how many were used to read the data: